Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Introduction

 \section{Introduction}

 Recently~\cite{Zhang2021PointerVR} introduced the pointer value retrieval (PVR) benchmark.
-This benchmark consists of a supervised learning task on digits with a `logical' or `reasoning' component in the label generation.
-More specifically, the functions to be learned are defined on digits, from MNIST~\cite{lecun2010mnist} images or symbolic digits, organized either sequentially or on a grid, and the label is generated by applying some `reasoning' on these digits, with a specific digit acting as a pointer on a subset of other digits from which a logical/Boolean function is computed to generate the label.
+This benchmark consists of a supervised learning task on MNIST~\cite{lecun2010mnist} digits with a `logical' or `reasoning' component in the label generation.
+More specifically, the functions to be learned are defined on MNIST digits organized either sequentially or on a grid, and the label is generated by applying some `reasoning' on these digits, with a specific digit acting as a pointer on a subset of other digits from which a logical/Boolean function is computed to generate the label.

-For instance, consider the PVR in a string format where only 0 and 1 digits are used, such as in the example of Figure~\ref{fig:pvr-example}.
+For instance, consider the PVR setting for binary digits in the string format, where a string of MNIST digits is used as input.
+Consider in particular the case where only 0 and 1 digits are used, such as in the example of Figure~\ref{fig:pvr-example}.
 The label of this string is defined as follows: the first 3 bits $101$ define the pointer in binary expansion, and the pointer points to a window of a given length, say 2 in this example.
-So the pointer points at the first bit of the window, and to generate the label, one has to look at the 6th window\footnote{Pointer $000$ points at the first window, pointer $001$ at the second window, etc.\ Thus $101$ gives $5$ in the binary expansion, and this points at the 6th window.} of length 2 given by $11$, and the label is produced by applying some fixed function on this window (such as the parity that gives 0 in this example).
-In \cite{Zhang2021PointerVR}, the PVR benchmark is also defined for grids of digits rather than strings; we focus here on the string version that captures all the purposes of the PVR study.
+Specifically, the pointer points at the first bit of the window.
+To generate the label, one has to thus look the 6th window\footnote{pointer $000$ points at the first window, pointer $001$ at the second window, and so on.
+Thus pointer $101$, that is equal to $5$ in binary expansion, points at the 6th window.} of length 2 given by $11$, and there the label is produced by applying some fixed function, such as the parity (so the label would be 0 in this example).
+In \cite{Zhang2021PointerVR}, the PVR benchmark is also defined for matrices of digits rather than strings; we focus here on the string version that captures all the purposes of the PVR study.

-This benchmark is introduced to understand the limits of deep learning on tasks that go beyond classical image recognition, investigating in particular the trade-off between memorization and reasoning by acting with a distribution shift at testing (see further details below).
+This benchmark is introduced to understand the limits of deep learning on tasks that go beyond classical image recognition, investigating in particular the trade-off between memorization and reasoning by acting with a particular distribution shift at testing (see further details below).